Home About Keynote Talks Clients, Feedback Extras Contact Jane

 rmdir temp/grandparent/parent/child :removes empty directories.
 If any files or directories exist below the specified directory, you must move or delete those first.

-The RPM command can be used to install, query, select and build packages.
+To install, query, select and build rpm packages.
 The man page is fairly understandable and lists all the options.

 rpm -q <packagename> : to see if a specific package is installed.
 Need only give the name, not the whole version number.